 At the forefront of systems research since 1985

-The Institute for Systems Research was founded by Dr. John Baras in 1985 as the Systems Research Center (SRC) at the University of Maryland and Harvard University, and was established by a National Science Foundation grant as one of the first six NSF Engineering Research Centers.
-Dr. Baras also became the founding director.
+The Institute for Systems Research was founded in 1985 as the Systems Research Center (SRC) at the University of Maryland and Harvard University, and was established by a National Science Foundation (NSF) grant as one of the first six NSF Engineering Research Centers.
+Professor John Baras was the first director.
 The driving motivation for the SRC was to advance the efficient design and control of complex large-scale, spatially distributed engineering systems.
 Such systems, operating at multiple time-scales and under multiple criteria, are needed to perform complex functions in high technology services and industry.

 Progress in this direction could be achieved only through cross-disciplinary research and educational programs in academia pursued in collaboration with industry and government.
 Specifically, there was a need for integrating analytical and computational techniques of control and communication engineering with advances in computer hardware and software, using refined system-level design tools.